henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

   RFC7950:
   RFC6241:
   RFC5277:
+  RFC6020:
   I-D.ietf-core-yang-cbor: yangcbor
   I-D.ietf-core-comi: comi
   I-D.ietf-netconf-subscribed-notifications: yangnote
   I-D.ietf-netconf-yang-push: yangpush
   I-D.ietf-netconf-notification-messages: notemsgs
+  I-D.bormann-t2trg-stp: series

 informative:

 --- abstract

-This documents defines an YANG Augment to the base CoMI module definition.
-The mechanisms defined in YANG Push, YANG Subscribed Notifications are mapped to CoAP operation in alignment with existing CoAP-based operations.
-Specific additions include but are not limited to new FETCH Body definitions and simplified subtree subscriptions to intermediate data nodes in the module tree via SID.
+This documents defines CoAP operations that implement the capabilities of YANG Datastore Subscriptions and YANG Customized Subscriptions for the CoAP Management Interface (CoMI).
+The '/s' resource, as defined in CoMI, is extended analogously to include a set of sub-resources, each of them representing an observable resource identified by its subscription-id.
+Specific additions include but are not limited to new FETCH Body definitions and simplified subtree subscriptions to intermediate data nodes in YANG datastore modules using SID.

 --- middle